emperor-katax/BP_Events_UE532/README.md

 >Using events and event dispatchers to communicate with HUD and widget actors.
 (UI)

->Hotkeys: E, Q and F for activate keys, R for reset keys and O to execute "ke*" event call
+>Hotkeys: E, Q and F for activate events, R for reset event and U to globaly execute events

 >Blueprint only